chpc-tech-eval/scc/tutorial0/README.md

 >
 > Leaving it ticked can cause the installation to hang with no clear indication of where the problem is.
-When it is ticked, VirtualBox will prompt you with an **Unattended Guest OS Installation** section where you will manually set your login credentials for that vm:
+When it is ticked, VirtualBox will prompt you with an **Unattended Guest OS Installation** section where you will manually set your login credentials for that VM:
 >
-> - **Username** — the account name you will use to log into the vm
+> - **Username** — the account name you will use to log into the VM
 > - **Password** — the password for that account
 >
-> Make sure to note these down as you will need them every time you log into that vm.
-Each vm has its own login, these are separate from any credentials used when setting up your headnode or from the pre-built image credentials in Method 1.
+> Make sure to note these down as you will need them every time you log into that VM.
+Each VM has its own login, these are separate from any credentials used when setting up your headnode or from the pre-built image credentials in Method 1.

 > [!NOTE]
 > Remember that the compute node should receive the **larger share** of your laptop's resources, this is where the actual work gets done.
 Refer back to the suggested specs table in [Plan your resource split](#plan-your-resource-split) section for guidance.

-Once your compute node vm is created and the OS is running, the installation process may take some time, **power it off** before configuring the network.
+Once your compute node VM is created and the OS is running, the installation process may take some time, **power it off** before configuring the network.

 ### Compute Node Network Configuration

-The compute node only needs **one adaptor → Internal Network** to communicate with the headnode.
+The compute node only needs **one adapter → Internal Network** to communicate with the headnode.

-Select your compute node VM, go to **Settings → Network** and set **Adaptor 1** to **Internal Network**, using the exact same network name as the headnode.
+Select your compute node VM, go to **Settings → Network** and set **Adapter 1** to **Internal Network**, using the exact same network name as the headnode.

 If the headnode was configured correctly, the internal network will